Blue Seal Dinner Classics (Canned)

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The third item lists poultry by-productsslaughterhouse waste.
-This item is obtained from from what’s left of slaughtered poultry after all the prime cuts have been removed.
+The third ingredient is poultry by-products, or slaughterhouse waste.
+This is what’s left of slaughtered poultry after all the prime cuts have been removed.

-What’s more, we consider poultry by-products lower in quality than a similar single-species item (like chicken by-products).
+Although this item contains all the amino acids a dog needs, we consider poultry by-products slightly lower in quality than a single species item (like chicken by-products).

 Normally, chelated minerals are a sign of a better quality dog food.
 However, we find it strange that only one solitary mineral (copper) is present here in this preferred form.